CMS-Enterprise/easi-app/docs/background_how_we_work_composition.md

 ### Current system/background of the legacy environment

 The objective of the EASi contract is to modernize and standardize IT governance processes while promoting data sharing within the Office of Information Technology (OIT) and across CMS.
-For many years, the IT Governance process has been extremely difficult and time consuming for CMS Business Owners to navigate, resulting in delayed project schedules and increased contracting costs.
+For many years, the IT Governance process has been extremely difficult and time consuming for CMS Business owners to navigate, resulting in delayed project schedules and increased contracting costs.
 EASi is an open source tool used to ease this burden by facilitating the system development lifecycle process for CMS business owners, who will utilize EASi for interfacing with the IT Governance processes mandated by CMS when standing up or maintaining a system.

 ## Customers/Stakeholders/other collaborators:
 - 	CMS OIT- Funding and product direction for the EASi application